Reference Guide

 Conventions

-Shared rules for pagination, time formats, identifiers, and the error model.
+Shared rules for timestamps, identifiers, pagination, errors, and discovery.

 Timestamps